-We also have some concerns about the proposed draft, starting with what we fear will be a dilution of employer input into the decisions made by state and local workforce boards, as participation by labor union representatives and other local stakeholders is mandated to increase.
+We also have some concerns about H.R.
+7309, starting with what we fear will be a dilution of employer input into the decisions made by state and local workforce boards, as participation by labor union representatives and other local stakeholders is mandated to increase.